coraliewill/StatisticalModelling/README.md

 We want the data, given the model, to be independent meaning we assume the residuals of the model to be independent having no patterns or present autocorrelations.

 * Diagnosing temporal autocorrelations:
 Wald-Wolfowitz runs test help diagnose non-independence in the model errors.
+The test statistic

-*
+* Positive correlation
+To overcome positive correlation Generalized Estimating Equations (GEEs) could be used.

 #### Nonlinearity on the link scale
 A final model diagnostic is the checking that the covariate relationships are well described as linear on the link scale.